Click here for the home page

 Muscadines!

 13. It is possible for scientists to calculate approximate temperatures before 1900 by using secondary sources, like tree-ring data, the ratio of oxygen isotopes preserved in old ice (O16 vs. O18), the types of algae skeletons found on the ocean floor, and so on.
 By doing that, we have discovered that before the ice age, world temperatures were usually 12.5o F. higher than current levels.
 And since the ice age, they have gone up and down constantly, like a stock market report.
-For at least four extended periods, between 2500 B.C. and 1300 A.D., the world was warmer than it is today.
+For four extended periods, between 2500 B.C. and 1300 A.D., the world was warmer than it is today.
 These times correspond roughly with the early bronze age, the late bronze age, the Roman Empire, and the High Middle Ages.
 You can read more about historical climate changes on this page.
 Therefore the famous "hockey stick" graph, which shows world temperatures suddenly rising in the twentieth century, is dishonest.

 Dinosaurs like global warming

-14. The most recent warm time mentioned in the previous paragraph is the "Medieval Warming Period," which lasted from 800 to 1200 A.D.
+15. The most recent warm time mentioned in point #13 above is the "Medieval Warming Period," which lasted from 800 to 1200 A.D.
 It helped end the Dark Ages, and allowed the Vikings to raid and conquer much of the world beyond Scandinavia.
 It also made Greenland just "green" enough for some Vikings to colonize it.
 Note that the Greenland colonies failed when the "Little Ice Age" arrived (1300-1700), leaving all of that huge island to the Eskimos.
 And in 2005, a medieval silver mine was discovered in Europe (I didn't hear exactly where, so I'm guessing it's in the Alps), when the glacier on top of it melted.
 The mining tools were carefully arranged inside, leading us to believe that the miners went home for the winter, expecting to come back and do some more digging next year.
 I can just imagine Big Ulrich telling the other miners on the last day, "This is my pick, don't none of you forget it!"
 Instead, the ice and snow covering the mine didn't melt when spring arrived, forcing the miners to seek new jobs.
 Does this mean that for the past 700+ years, Europe's climate was colder than it should be?

 If your answer to the above question is "yes," then recent warming may be nothing more than a recovery from the Little Ice Age.
 This is why one scientist who blames global warming on humans has reportedly said, "We have to get rid of the Medieval Warming Period."
+Indeed, Michael Mann, the inventor of the hockey stick graph, refuses to believe that the Medieval Warming Period and the Little Ice Age were worldwide events.

 Click on the above thumbnail for a chart showing the temperature swings across history (opens in a separate window).

-16. CO2 is not a pollutant, but an essential plant food.
+17. CO2 is not a pollutant, but an essential plant food.
 You put a little more carbon dioxide into the atmosphere, and it will make it easier for crops and rainforests to grow.
 Anything wrong with that?

-17. The ice-core samples mentioned in #13 above also preserve a record of carbon dioxide levels in ancient times.
+18. The ice-core samples mentioned in #13 above also preserve a record of carbon dioxide levels in ancient times.
 They show that the percentage of atmospheric CO2 has gone up and down in the past, but the CO2 increases happened as late as 800 years after temperature increases.
 Thus, one could argue that rising temperatures cause rising CO2 levels, instead of the opposite.

-18. Global warming made headlines in 2007 when the United Nations got on the bandwagon, by issuing a 21-page report from a group called the Intergovernmental Panel on Climate Change.
+19. Global warming made headlines in 2007 when the United Nations got on the bandwagon, by issuing a 21-page report from a group called the Intergovernmental Panel on Climate Change (IPCC).
 Like the environmentalists, this report predicted that disaster was about to happen, and that it would go on for centuries, no matter what we do.
 Well, all we have to do is remember the messenger.
 The UN is a corrupt, anti-American, anti-Semitic, anti-capitalist, dictator-loving organization.
 It never does a very good job of solving problems, whether it is preventing wars, or helping the victims of disasters like the 2004 tsunami.
 What is does best is provide job security for those who want to talk about such problems indefinitely.

-20. A cutback in energy usage and overall consumption, as the Kyoto Accords mandate, is likely to hurt developing countries the most.
+21. A cutback in energy usage and overall consumption, as the Kyoto Accords mandate, is likely to hurt developing countries the most.
 Unlike the most advanced nations, they can't afford to try "green" alternatives, and if they can't have economic growth, the only alternative is miserable poverty.
 That is why Vaclav Klaus, the Czech president, recently called global warming a scam.

-21. David Evans, another Australian scientist (see #6 above), was in charge of looking for carbon emissions, to make sure his country complied with the Kyoto Accords.
+22. David Evans, another Australian scientist (see #6 above), was in charge of looking for carbon emissions, to make sure his country complied with the Kyoto Accords.
 He has become a skeptic because he didn't find any place where carbon emissions were concentrated; no CO2 signature, no smoking hot spot.

-23. Speaking of not practicing what one preaches, the high priest of global warming, Al Gore, is the worst offender.
+24. Speaking of not practicing what one preaches, the high priest of global warming, Al Gore, is the worst offender.
 The inconvenient truth about the former vice president is that "the only place Al Gore conserves energy these days is on the treadmill," as Ann Coulter wickedly put it.
 Not only does he fly around constantly in a private jet, pumping more CO2 into the atmosphere in a day than most of us will produce in a year, but his mansion in Tennessee consumes twenty times as much electricity as a typical house for that state.
 When asked to explain his consumption, Gore told us it's okay, he paid someone else to consume less, by purchasing "carbon offsets."
 To me it sounds a lot like a money-making racket the Catholic Church had at the end of the Middle Ages--the sale of indulgences, what we might call "sin offsets."
 What amazes me is that it took the Church at least a thousand years to think of this hypocritical practice, and now the environmentalists have done it in only twenty years.

-24. Who's getting paid to consume less energy, anyway?
+25. Who's getting paid to consume less energy, anyway?
 Have you ever met anyone earning an income from carbon offsets?
 Where is that money going?
 This could be a good income, if you don't mind living without modern conveniences like electricity.
 Would the recipients live any differently, if they weren't getting paid?
 I get the impression that it's like paying somebody to go to the bathroom.

 What would Einstein do?

-27. If rising sea levels are going to flood our coasts, why is beachfront property still desirable?
+29. If rising sea levels are going to flood our coasts, why is beachfront property still desirable?
 Especially in California and Florida; every time a hurricane or mudslide erodes part of the beach and destroys houses, people come back and rebuild.
 You've heard of people voting with their wallets; wouldn't real estate prices on all beaches drop like a rock, if the owners thought their property would be under water before they paid off the mortgage on it?

-28. There are scientists with a vested interested in promoting global warming (see the next point).
+30. There are scientists with a vested interested in promoting global warming (see the next point).
 They are living on grant money, and if they stop preaching global warming, or announce that they have found a cure for it, that money will dry up.
 Look at it this way: if somebody paid you $100,000 a year to solve global warming, would you solve it very quickly?
 You could compare it to civil rights, where we haven't seen much progress in decades.
 If anyone ever declared that all the problems related to civil rights had been fixed, race warlords like Al Sharpton and Jesse Jackson would have to get real jobs, for a change.

-29. The idea that man-made carbon dioxide might be warming the atmosphere was first thought up by Roger Revelle (1909-91), an oceanographer and director of the Scripps Institute in the late 1940s and 50s.
+31. The idea that man-made carbon dioxide might be warming the atmosphere was first thought up by Roger Revelle (1909-91), an oceanographer and director of the Scripps Institute in the late 1940s and 50s.
 Always looking for ways to increase navy and government-sponsored funding for the institute, Revelle teamed up with Hans Suess, a chemist who was interested in finding out how much carbon in the environment was produced by the burning of fossil fuels.
 Together they wrote a paper which suggested that man-made CO2 could result in a greenhouse effect.
 Then he hired a geochemist named David Keeling to measure the amount of CO2 in the atmosphere, and wrote in a 1960 paper that the amount had increased since man learned how to use coal and oil.
 Hence the "hockey stick" graph mentioned in #13 above.

 That was how the global warming movement got started.
 From 1963 to 1974 Revelle was a professor at Harvard, where Al Gore was one of his students.
-While he was there, he also inspired the United Nations to found the IPCC (see #18) to keep an eye on the environment.
+While he was there, he also inspired the United Nations to found the IPCC (see #19) to keep an eye on the environment.
 However, he had a change of heart after he retired, and toward the end of his life he argued that it had not yet been proven that carbon dioxide is a problem, so we should not act too quickly on curbing CO2 emissions, until we know for sure.
 Apparently this recantation from the grandfather of global warming hasn't gotten much attention, because it's harder to make drastic changes when there is no crisis.

-30. The ice caps in Greenland and western Antarctica are getting thicker.
+32. The ice caps in Greenland and western Antarctica are getting thicker.
 Why is that, if temperatures are rising?

 Mt.
 Kilimanjaro's snowcap in 1970, 2000, and 2008